Gender Scrambling Prints

 For the viewer who might not have thought much about gender bullying and bigotry–and who might even find gender fluidity a scary subject to ponder–she melds and scrambles the continuum between “masculinity” and “femininity” to help collapse these gender binaries.

 Linda Stein is primarily a sculptor.
 Her Gender Scrambling series results from her need to “take a break” from sculpture.
 Gender Scrambling combines acrylic and gouache paints, newspaper and magazine collage and printed fragments from previously completed art, blended to become archival fine-art prints.
 In some works, her gender-fluid figures go beyond icons from pop-culture, history and current events to include her personal community of colleagues, role models, friends and family.
-Note that this series always includes references to the Trade Towers pre-9/11 plus four of her previous art series, Profiles, Profile-Writing, Blades and Knights of Protection.
+Note that this series may include references to the Trade Towers pre-9/11 plus four of her previous art series, Profiles, Profile-Writing, Blades and Knights of Protection.